-Understanding the Health Effects of DustWhile dust is all around us and generally does not cause many problems beyond a dirty coffee table, with large concentrations or prolonged exposure, it can be harmful.
+Understanding the Health Effects of DustWhile dust is all around us and generally does not cause many problems beyond a dirty coffee table, with high home dust levels or prolonged exposure to dust, it can be harmful.
 It can also be more of a danger to people who are at a higher risk due to respiratory conditions, such as those with COPD or asthma.

 The severity of health issues will be most affected by the type of dust present.
 Dust from pet dander, for example, won't cause the same reactions as dust from concrete or rock.